-Similarly, the United Nations publishes a Word Happiness Report every year.
-Each report is organized by chapters that delve deeper into issues relating to happiness, including mental illness, the objective benefits of happiness, the importance of ethics, policy implications etc.
+Similarly, the United Nations publishes a World Happiness Report every year.
+Each report is organized by chapters that delve deeper into issues relating to happiness, including mental illness, the objective benefits of happiness, the importance of ethics, policy implications, etc.

 We have given the mantra of the world is one family in our ancient scripture Maha Upanishad and were the one who believes that the guest is God since time immemorial.
 But, in the 21st century, most of these values are no longer practiced religiously, they have diminished to a great extent.

-- Deforestation is on the all-time high in name of urbanization.
+- Deforestation is on the all-time high in the name of urbanization.

-- People push each other like animals in local trains; there is no queue ethics
+- People push each other like animals in local trains; there’s no queue ethics

 - Reaching out to a politician or public servant is almost impossible.

-Who is to be blamed—population, government, corruption, colonial rule, authorities, companies, culture, false beliefs, hypocrisy, technology, social media or people?
-When you blame you surrender your power to change and I am sure together we can bring India to the number one position of such reports.
+When you blame you surrender your power to change and I’m sure together we can bring India to the number one position of such reports.
 Nothing is impossible, but until then, maybe, this is the hard truth.

 2 thoughts on “Why Isn’t India on Top of The Good Country or Happiness Index?”

 A big Thump’s up, really amazing facts and figures.

 Thanks a lot.